 Cheap Forklift Warning Lights Could be Incredibly Expensive

-The "blue light" has become common, and there are lots of options on the market - including many you should never use
+The "blue light" is common, and there are lots of options on the market - including many you should never use

 You see them all over the place in warehouses these days – the ubiquitous blue forklift light gliding over the floor ahead of or behind a lift truck as it winds its way between rack rows, down aisles, across docks, and out of trailers.
 A wide variety of choices are available, including many inexpensive imports with a bewildering number of dense specifications.
 How can you tell the difference?